ammeon/AWE/README.rst

 Overview
 ========

-The Ammeon Workflow Engine (AWE) uses a workflow, a file containing a series of tasks that are grouped into categories (or phases), to define and execute the steps needed to perform operations on the servers in a deployment.
+The Ammeon Solutions Workflow Engine (AWE) uses a workflow, a file containing a series of tasks that are grouped into categories (or phases), to define and execute the steps needed to perform operations on the servers in a deployment.
 AWE is designed to simplify the complex steps involved in managing a solution (for example, performing upgrades or other maintenance tasks) across multiple servers.

 The tasks to be performed on a deployment are broken down into steps and the dependencies between those steps are controlled using a template workflow file.
 The AWE runs the workflow file against a hosts file, which identifies the hosts used in a particular deployment.
 It then runs the steps required (on remote servers or locally) to perform the required tasks.
 Both Linux and Solaris distributions are supported.